jyyulab/HDAC6-score/README.md

 Network-based assessment of HDAC6 activity is highly predictive of pre-clinical and clinical response to the HDAC6 inhibitor

 ## Transcriptomics data collection and processing
 We made a comprehensive collection of breast cancer transcriptomics data of cell lines, mouse models and primary patients from five sources.
 We introduced normalization (if not done yet), quality assessment and removed the non-informative genes and outlier samples, if any.
-The expression set (eset) file was created for each of them, and were used for subsequent analysis.
+The expression set (eset) file was created for each of them and used for subsequent analysis.
 * See scripts: 01.Transcriptomics_data_collection_and_processing/esetGeneration_\*.R

 ## RNAseq analysis of the clinical trial
 We employed the RNA-SEQ/RiboZero strategy to profile the gene expression patterns of 11 FFPE biopsy samples from 10 ductal breast cancer patients who were treated with the HDAC6 inhibitor ricolinostat.
-We first trimmed the adpters and low-quality sequences from the raw FastQ data.
-We then used Salmon to perform the trancriptome quantification analysis.
+We first trimmed the adapters and low-quality sequences from the raw FastQ data.
+We then used Salmon to perform the transcriptome quantification analysis.
 We normalized the libraries by calculating the CPM, and evaluated the quality of the data.
 Batch effect was observed and removed.
-Expressoin set file was generated for subsequent analysis.
+The expression set file was generated for subsequent analysis.
 * See scripts: 02.RNAseq_analysis_of_the_clinical_trial/01_quantBySalmon.sh and 02_esetGeneration.R

 ## Integration of human breast cancer transcriptomics data from different sources
-In order to evalue the performance of HDAC6 regulon, we merged the gene expression profiles of four human breast cancer datasets, including TCGA, METABRIC, IBC, and RNA-seq data from our clinical trial, by keeping the genes shared across all four datasets.
+In order to evaluate the performance of HDAC6 regulon, we merged the gene expression profiles of four human breast cancer datasets, including TCGA, METABRIC, IBC, and RNA-seq data from our clinical trial, by keeping the genes shared across all four datasets.
 Batch effects were removed by limma.
 * See script: 03.Integration_of_human_breast_cancer_transcriptomics_data_from_different_sources.R

 ## Next-generation HDAC6 breast cancer regulon inference